Madani Avenue

 Madani Avenue is an urban road situated in Dhaka, the capital of Bangladesh.
-Its name came from G.A.
-Madani, who was chairman of Dhaka Improvement Trust in Pakistan period (currently RAJUK).
+The street is named after G.A.
+Madani, who was chairman of Dhaka Improvement Trust in East Pakistan (currently RAJUK).
 The road starts from the US Embassy in Baridhara and is 100 feet wide.
 Its length is 7 kilometers.
 The proposed two link roads will connect the road with the Purbachal Expressway.

 The road widening project was undertaken on September 25, 2016.
 Under this project, the road will be made six lanes and will be extended up to Balu River.
 In future, people can gain entry from Madani Avenue to Dhaka–Chittagong highway through Purbachal.

 Future planned MRT Line 5 of Dhaka Metro Rail will have at least one station in Madani Avenue.
 UIU located in this road.